Updated: November 6th, 2014

-I have been talking about editing the arch shapes designs in Photoshop but a key thing about the PDF format, you can use it in many different applications - it is a pretty universal format on both platforms (and beyond - I assume you can also edit the PDF documents on Linux and in GIMP and Inkscape).
-The arch PDF designs can be edited in Illustrator as well as Xara and others.
-An example of an arch design in Illustrator below.
+I have been talking about editing them in Adobe PS but a key thing about the PDF, you can use them in many different applications - it is a pretty universal format on both platforms (and beyond - I assume you can also edit the PDF documents on Linux and in GIMP and Inkscape).
+The PDFs can be edited in Adobe AI as well as Xara and others.

-You can shift the designs, warp them, distort, re-color, add additional paths or remove paths and much more.
-As the designs are definitely vectors in Illustrator, you can manipulate the design in countless ways and it will still be as sharp and hi-impact in Photoshop or PSP.
-You can edit the individual paths by using the isolation mode (double click the design) so the paths can be scaled etc as below.
-The arch designs can be used as is but you should definitely see them as just a starting point for millions of different and unique designs (as below)
+You can shift them, warp them, distort, re-color, add additional paths or remove paths and much more.
+In Illustrator, you can manipulate the vector path in countless ways and it will still be as sharp and hi-impact in Adobe PS or PSP.
+You can edit the individual paths by using the isolation mode (double click) so the paths can be scaled etc as below.

 They can be used as is but you should definitely see them as just a starting point for millions of different and unique graphics (as below)